Moe Berg, Catcher and Spy

 SABR's biography details his assignment with the Office of Strategic Services during World War II.
 One mission sent him to a lecture in Zurich by physicist Werner Heisenberg.
 Berg carried a pistol and had orders to kill Heisenberg if he believed Germany was close to an atomic bomb.
 Berg judged Germany far from a bomb and kept the pistol holstered.

 SABR also records his 1934 Tokyo filming episode from a hospital rooftop during the American all-star tour of Japan.
-The images later reached U.S. military channels, though historians note they were too old to be useful in the Doolittle raid planning.
+The images later reached U.S. military intelligence and, according to the prevailing historical account, were among the materials consulted for bombing raids on Tokyo, though some historians question how much practical value the brief, years-old footage provided.

 Why He Endures

-Berg's story survives because it does not fit standard baseball templates.
+Berg's story survives because it doesn't fit standard baseball templates.
 He was neither a Hall-level player nor a one-season curiosity.
 He was a major leaguer who walked into global history by way of a skill set almost nobody else in the sport had.

 Most baseball careers are easy to categorize by position, peak years, and totals.
-Berg's career resists easy categories: improbable and documented.
+Berg's career resists easy categories, at once improbable and documented.